astral-sh/ruff/docs/preview.md

 Ruff includes an opt-in preview mode to provide an opportunity for community feedback and increase confidence that changes are a net-benefit before enabling them for everyone.

-Preview mode enables a collection of new lint rules, fixes, formatter style and other changes that are considered experimental or unstable.
+Preview mode enables a collection of unstable features such as new lint rules and fixes, formatter style changes, interface updates, and more.
+Warnings about deprecated features may turn into errors when using preview mode.

 Simply enabling preview mode does not imply that all the new preview features/changes will be turned on.
 Some, like the rules that are in preview, need to be turned on explicitly (see the [rules section](#using-rules-that-are-in-preview).
 Others, like the formatter style or default values changes will be turned on by simply enabling the preview mode.